gterzian/Python-Parallel-Collections/README.md

 [2, 4, 6, 8, 10, 12]
 ```

 As you see every method call returns a new ParallelGen, instead of changing the current one, with the exception of `reduce` and `foreach`.
-Also note that you need to evaluate the generator in order to get the resuts, as is done above through the call to `list`.
+Also note that you will need to evaluate the generator in order to get the resuts, as is done above through the call to `list`.
+A call to `reduce` will also return the result.

 The foreach method is equivalent to map but instead of returning a new ParallelGen it operates directly on the
 current one and returns `None`.